 Higher the quality of your proposal, higher are the chances of your proposal getting selected.
 Instead, what do we see?

-As a sales professional hungry for closing more deals, you should give a serious thought before taking up a proposal, plan well to involve right set of SMEs, have brainstorming session, understand client requirement well, understand clients, devise a strategy to outdo competition and get it reviewed from important stakeholders, etc. All such thoughtful activities will result in a high-quality proposal.
+As a sales professional hungry for closing more deals, you should give serious thought before taking up a proposal, plan well to involve the right set of SMEs, have a brainstorming session, understand client requirement well, understand clients, devise a strategy to outdo the competition, and get it reviewed from important stakeholders, etc. All such thoughtful activities will result in a high-quality proposal.

 Proposal – Accountability Challenge